wintere/introhpc-archive/advanced-slurm/lesson.md

 Without meeting these requirements, your jobs will run serially.

 ## Conda Environments
-[Conda](https://docs.conda.io/projects/conda/en/stable/user-guide/getting-started.html) is an open-source package and environment management system.
-It helps you easily install, run, and update software packages and manage isolated environments for different projects.
+RACS has a detailed guide for [building, creating, and loading conda environments](https://uoracs.github.io/talapas2-knowledge-base/docs/how-to_articles/how-to_create_personal_conda_envs) on Talapas.
+We will go over some of the more advanced capabiltiies of conda today.

-Conda works across platforms (Windows, macOS, Linux) and is especially popular in data science and scientific computing because it handles complex dependency situations like:
+Conda is especially popular in data science and scientific computing because it handles complex dependency situations like:
   - Python packages that require older versions of Python
   - non-Python libraries like R and Julia
   - packages from different channels (conda, conda-forge, pip)

-RACS has a detailed guide for [building, creating, and loading conda environments](https://uoracs.github.io/talapas2-knowledge-base/docs/how-to_articles/how-to_create_personal_conda_envs) on Talapas.
-We will walk through some of these steps in this exercise.

 ### Benefits of Using Conda
 1. Conda environments allow for reproducibility and consistency when running code on different devices and operating systems.